 Since these chiles aren’t available worldwide, but the condiment was so tasty, other cultures started making their own adaptations of harissa sauce using local pepper varities.

-The original version uses roasted red peppers, garlic, serrano peppers, coriander, caraway seed and olive oil for preservation.
+The original harissa recipe uses roasted red peppers, garlic, serrano peppers, coriander, caraway seed and olive oil for preservation.
 Some even added rose petals.
+Fancy!

 I haven’t been able to find any recipes that still use rose water or rose petals, but hey, be my guest!

 I typically use New Mexico dried chile peppers, which are in the International aisle near Latin foods and sometimes just labeled “chile peppers,” but you can always special order other blends and flavors or use chipotle for a smoky heat.